Current score sheets are available under the Handbook link

 The ideal stock horse must also be a cow horse and this Class demonstrates and measures the horse’s ability to do cow work.
 The SHTX working cow classes have varying requirements depending upon the division:

 Open and Non Pro complete a traditional working cow horse pattern consisting of boxing, taking the cow down the fence and executing at least one turn in each direction, and then circling the cow in each direction.
 Riders have the option of roping instead of circling the cow.
+Watch a video about Open / Non Pro Cow Work

-Novice and Youth divisions box only.
+Novice and Novice Youth divisions box only.
+Watch a video about the Boxing class